Page Content

 The one-year Peripheral Nerve Surgery Fellowship is divided between the core training (six months) and elective rotations (six months).
 At the beginning of the fellowship, you are expected to complete a one-week microvascular training course.

-During the clinical portion of your training, you participate in two rotations.
+During the clinical portion of your training, you participate in three rotations.
 During these rotations, you are joined by a Mayo neurosurgery resident.
 You are integrated into the multidisciplinary approach to patient care of peripheral nerve disorders and their complex reconstructive needs.

-For the elective portion of the training, you can select additional three-month rotations with the program director, with other neurosurgery staff (in other subspecialty areas), or orthopedics services, or on research (clinical or basic science).
+For the elective portion of the training, you can select additional two-month rotations with the program director, with other neurosurgery staff (in other subspecialty areas), or orthopedics services, or on research (clinical or basic science).
 Previous fellows have opted for rotations in spine surgery or have done additional training to learn specific techniques such as sympathectomies, complex wrist surgery, and reconstructive surgery, or interpretation of MRI, ultrasound, or EMG.

 Rotation schedule